 Obligation to take out insurance

 Co-ownership manager's civil liability insurance will become mandatory in the near future (April 15, 2021).
 At this time, such insurance coverage is compulsory in several declarations of co-ownership.
 It covers the civil liability of the co-ownership manager towards third parties.
 The declaration of co-ownership can also specify the amount of coverage.
 This insurance is not only intended to protect the co-ownership manager, it also allows the syndicate and co-owners to be adequately covered, if a director is at fault, makes mistakes or omissions, or is negligent in the performance of his duties .

 The civil liability policies of the manager do not cover all situations involving legal liability.
-They generally provide several exclusions, such as damage resulting from intentional misconduct, gross negligence, as well as acts of malfeasance, which are not generally covered.
+They generally provide several exclusions, such as damage resulting from intentional misconduct, gross fault, as well as acts of malfeasance, which are not generally covered.

 WHAT YOU SHOULD KNOW !
 By becoming a manager, you are exposed to certain risks that may involve your personal liability.
 It is therefore in your best interest to require the board of directors to take out liability insurance so that damage to third parties is covered by this insurance policy.